-Document Title: Trust Board Forward Planner

-Report Author(s): Sandra Adams, Director of Corporate Services

-Lead Director: Sandra Adams, Director of Corporate Services

-Contact Details: 0207 783 2045

-Why is this coming to the Trust To ensure that key issues are discussed by the Trust

-Board?
-Board and that Trust Board members are fully engaged

-with the agenda planning process.

-This paper has been previously Strategy Review and Planning Committee

-presented to: Senior Management Group

-Quality Committee

-Audit Committee

-Clinical Quality Safety and Effectiveness Group

-Risk Compliance and Assurance Group

-☐ Other

-Recommendation for the Trust To note the Trust Board forward planner for the coming year

-Board: and to identify any areas for discussion for future agenda

-items

-Executive Summary

-ner for the coming year and to identify any areas for

-discussion for future agenda items.

-Key issues for the Trust Board

-Attachments

-Trust Board forward planner.

-·
+Document Title: Trust Board Forward Planner Report Author(s): Sandra Adams, Director of Corporate Services Lead Director: Sandra Adams, Director of Corporate Services Contact Details: 0207 783 2045 Why is this coming to the Trust To ensure that key issues are discussed by the Trust Board?
+Board and that Trust Board members are fully engaged with the agenda planning process.
+This paper has been previously Strategy Review and Planning Committee presented to: Senior Management Group Clinical Quality Safety and Effectiveness Group Risk Compliance and Assurance Group Other Decommon detion for the Truct To note the Truct Decid ferring along on for the coming wear Recommendation for the Trust To note the Trust Board forward planner for the coming year Board: and to identify any areas for discussion for future agenda Executive Summers items Executive Summary por for the coming year and to identify any areas for To note the Trust Board forward planner for the coming year and to identify any areas for discussion for future agenda items.
+Key issues for the Trust Board N/A Attachments Trust Board forward planner.

+Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: $\nabla$ To have staff when are abilited, confident, mativisted and feel valued and work in a cafe an incompany

+To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways

+To be efficient and productive in delivering our commitments and to continually improve

+Risk Implications

-Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: N To be a staff and a subjilled as a fide at most beta done of facilities and small be a cofe continuous at nt, motivated and feel valued and work in a safe environment ligh quality patient care using all available pathways To be efficient and productive in deliv rering our commitments and to continually improve To be emoletic and productive in deliv cring our communicates and to continually improve Risk Implications This paper links to the following strate egic risks: That we fail to effectively fulfil care/sa the core service along with the performance expected That we are unable to match financia I IXI I hat our strategic direction and pace of innovation to achieve this are compromised
+This paper links to the following strategic risks:

+That we fail to effectively fulfil care/safety responsibilities

+- That we cannot maintain and deliver the core service along with the performance expected $\boxtimes$ - That we are unable to match financial resources with priorities - That our strategic direction and pace of innovation to achieve this are compromised

-NHS Constitution This paper supports the following principles that guide the NHS: The NHS provides a comprehensive service, available to all Access to NHS services is based on clinical need, not an individual's ability to pay The NHS aspires to the highest standards of excellence and professionalism NHS services must reflect the needs and preferences of patients, their families ar The NHS works across organisational boundaries and in partnership with other or interest of patients, local communities and the wider population The NHS is committed to providing best value for taxpayers' money and the most sustainable use of finite resources.
-The NHS is accountable to the public, communities and patients that it serves. nd their carers ganisations in the Equality Impact Assessment Has an Equality Impact Assessment been carried out?
-Yes No Key issues from the assessment:
+NHS Constitution This paper supports the following principles that guide the NHS: 1.
+The NUC provides a comprehensive comical evolution to all 1.
+The NHS provides a comprehensive service, available to all 2.
+Access to NHS services is based on clinical need, not an individual's ability to pay $\square$ 3.
+The NHS aspires to the highest standards of excellence and professionalism 4.
+NHS services must reflect the needs and preferences of patients, their families and their carers $\boxtimes$ 5.
+The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population $\square$ 6.
+The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
+N 7 $\square$ The NHS is accountable to the public, communities and patients that it serves.
+Equality Impact Assessment -4 Has an Equality Impact Assessment been carried out?
+Yes No Very increase from the approximants Key issues from the assessment: